tommybobbins/AWSDevOpsExam/README.md

    * Rolling
    * Rolling with additional batches (partial number new servers deployed)
    * Immutable (new servers deployed)
- * Can be customised using yaml/json files
+ * Can be customised using yaml/json files.

         .config/.ebextensions
         code/foo.py
         config/bar.ini

+ * ElasticBeanstalk - can use Packer to build custom ELB.

 ## Systems Manager Parameter store
  * Anything needed by EC2, Lambda credentials can be stored in Systems Manager Parameter Store.